yu-jeremy/Memeconomy/README.md

 | forsale     | tinyint(1)       | NO   |     | NULL              |                |
 | keywords    | varchar(255)     | YES  |     | NULL              |                |

+As you can see, a few fields are of particular interest: licensedto, filepath, upvotes/downvotes, forsale, and keywords.
+In this project, the "licensedto" field functions as a memory slot such that it holds the username of the original owner of a meme.
+We compromised with this field as figuring out a way to
+2. File Walkthrough
+3. UI/UX Design